Tysoe Hancock: Biography

 Hancock was born in Sittingbourne, Kent where his father Reverend Thomas Saul Hancock was parish priest at nearby Hollingbourne.
 Tysoe Hancock studied medicine and sailed to India in 1745 and joined the East India Company in Madras.
 Hancock became a surgeon's mate at Fort St. David (Cuddalore, then called Porto Novo) in 1748 and became a surgeon in 1758 and moved to Bengal in 1759, where he became a friend of Warren Hastings, later Governor-General of British India.
 Jane Austen's father Reverend George Austen had a sister, Philadelphia, who sailed (on a husband-"fishing fleet" according to Jane Austen) to India in 1752 to seek a wealthy husband.
-Philadelphia Austen married Hancock, twenty years older than she, in 1753 at Cuddalore.
+Philadelphia Austen married Hancock in 1753 at Cuddalore.
 Their only daughter Elizabeth (Eliza, in earlier age also referred to as Betsy) was born in December 1761 and named in memory of the stillborn daughter of Warren Hastings, who was godfather to the baby.
 The family returned to England in 1765, but three years later Hancock was forced to seek a fortune and he set off again to India, without his family but accompanied by their Indian maid, Clarinda, who was returning home.
 Hancock suffered from poor health in India, including bouts of malaria, and died at Calcutta in November 1775, his grave now lost.
 Warren Hastings had created a trust for Eliza Hancock, and she received about 700 pounds a year from it.
 Philadelphia sought a finishing school education for her daughter in France and went on a tour in Europe in 1777 and their interactions in high society led to Eliza marrying Jean Capotte, Comte de Feuillide in 1781 (he was guillotined following the French Revolution, in 1794).
 Philadelphia died from breast cancer on 26 February 1792 and was buried in the St John-at-Hampstead cemetery.
 Eliza had a son Hastings de Feuillide born 25 June 1786 who died in his teens, possibly from epilepsy, on 9 October 1801.
 Eliza married Henry Austen in 1797, thereby becoming a sister-in-law to Jane Austen.
 She died on 25 April 1813.